TritonDataCenter/sdc-cloudapi/docs/index.md

 ### Deleting Machines

-Machines need to be shutdown before you can delete them, so let's do some fancy shell work to do that:

-    $ sdc-listmachines -n getting-started | json 0.id | xargs sdc-stopmachine

-Now go ahead and check the state a few times until it's `stopped`, then run `sdc-deletemachine`:

-    $ sdc-listmachines -n getting-started | json 0.state
+To clean up a machine, you can use either:

+    $ triton delete-instance $machine_id

+or

-    $ sdc-listmachines -n getting-started | json 0.id | xargs sdc-deletemachine
+    $ sdc-deletemachine $machine_id

+For example:

+    $ triton delete-instance 9205af5b
+    Delete (async) instance 9205af5b (9205af5b-f2c0-ef07-e1f3-94bf1ff8fb93)

 ### Deleting keys

-Finally, you probably have one or two SSH keys uploaded to SmartDataCenter after going through the guide, so delete the one we setup:
+Finally, you probably have one or two SSH keys uploaded to SmartDataCenter after going through the guide, so to delete the one we setup:

     $ sdc-deletekey id_rsa

-## RBAC: Users, Roles & Policies.
+# RBAC: Users, Roles & Policies

 Starting at version 7.2.0, CloudAPI supports Role Based Access Control (RBAC), which means that [accounts](#account) can have multiple users and roles associated with them.

 While the behaviour of the [main account](#GetAccount) remains the same, including the [SSH keys](#keys) associated with it, it's now possible to have